Robert W Walton Jr., consulting arborist

 1

 Tree evaluations can give some forewarning to structural problems or weaknesses that may result in tree failure (limbs or leaders breaking) or complete tree failure (the tree falling over).
+A Tree Risk Assessment can be a valuable part of an evaluation or the only reason for the evaluation.

 The split leaders (left) were